Fadi-Eid/DigitalFilterDesigner2024/README.md

 in Python.
 The code will generate the FIR filter coefficients according to the filter specifications defined in the code.

+** A MATLAB code is provided to check the filter's characteristics if needed **

 ## How To Use
 To use the Python script for FIR filter design, the LP_Filter() class takes in only 4 parameters which are:
 * sampling: The sampling frequency in Hz